j4cobgarby/j4cobgarby/README.md

 My third year dissertation was about a novel method of controlling drones from a central server.
 The source code for this is on Github [here](https://github.com/j4cobgarby/dronefleet)!

-My fourth year dissertation that I'm currently working on is about implementing a ROS interface as a Linux Kernal driver.
+My fourth year dissertation that I'm currently working on is about implementing a ROS interface as a Linux Kernel driver.

+At the moment I'm also working on a microkernel which you can find [here!](https://github.com/j4cobgarby/flux-kernel)